5 Strategies to Help You Stop Emotional Eating

-You stand at the freezer, steaming over something that happened at work and searching for a bowl of ice cream to cool your emotions.
-You sit on the couch and mindlessly munch through a whole bag of chips after a fight with a loved one.
+You stand at the freezer, steaming over a fight with your spouse and searching for some ice cream to cool your emotions.
+You sit on the couch and mindlessly munch through a whole bag of chips after a stressful day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 This is emotional eating.
-You’ve probably heard it called “stress eating,” but “emotional” is more accurate.
-Many negative emotions — including anger and sadness — can trigger bad eating habits.
+You might have heard it called “stress eating,” but “emotional” is more accurate, says registered dietitian Anna Kippen, MS, RDN, LD.
+Many negative emotions — including anger, sadness and stress — can trigger bad eating habits.

 A bad day at work or a fight with a friend are short-term issues.
-But emotional eating can come from chronic issues, too.
+But emotional eating can stem from bigger issues, too.
 These include chronic stress, long-term anger, depression and other concerns.
-If these apply to you, ask your doctor if you would benefit from counseling, medications, stress management, exercise and other techniques.
+If these apply to you, you may benefit from counseling, stress management, exercise and other techniques.

 The strategies outlined here can help.
-But ultimately, you need to identify the source of your emotional eating — and address it.
+But ultimately, you need to identify and address the true source of your emotional eating.

-When you walk to the refrigerator, pantry or snack machine, ask a simple question: “Am I really hungry?”
+When you walk to the refrigerator, pantry or vending machine, pause and ask a simple question: “Am I really hungry?”

 If you don’t have a giant bag of greasy chips at your fingertips, you can’t eat the whole bag.
 That’s good, because overeating processed snacks can raise your levels of the stress hormone cortisol.

 If stress, anger or sadness trigger your sweet tooth, remember this: The sugar high comes with a low afterward.
-Sweets and processed foods can even make certain mental concerns, including symptoms of depression, worse.
+This low can lead to increased cravings later.
+And, sweets and processed foods can even make certain mental concerns, including symptoms of depression, worse.

-As an alternative to your favorite candy, cake or pies, try keeping a bowl of sweet fruit out in the open, either at home or at work.
-You’re more likely to eat fruits and veggies when they are easy to access.
+As an alternative to your favorite candy, cake or pies, Kippen recommends keeping a bowl of sweet fruit out in the open.
+(Studies show you’re more likely to eat fruits and veggies when they are easy to access).

 Have you ever wondered why people offer hot tea in emotional situations?
 It turns out there’s more to it than soothing steam.
 Tea often contains helpful antioxidants.
 And green tea, matcha tea and white tea contain an amino acid called L-theanine that may help reduce stress levels.

 If you tend to snack late at night, try dark cherries.
-Not only do they offer a sweet treat, they also help increase natural levels of melatonin to help you sleep.
-Likewise, salmon and other fish rich in omega-3 fatty acids may help not only with sleep but also with preventing depression.
+Not only do they offer a sweet treat, but they also help increase natural levels of melatonin to help you sleep.
+Likewise, salmon and other fish rich in omega-3 fatty acids may help with sleep.